Zestaponi

 It is an important industrial center, with a large ferro-alloy plant processing manganese ore from nearby Chiatura.

-Zestafoni is in the Kolkheti lowlands, a semi-tropical region with relatively cold winters averaging -4 °C in January and hot summers averaging 24 °C in August.
+Zestaponi is in the Kolkheti lowlands, a semi-tropical region with relatively cold winters averaging -4 °C in January and hot summers averaging 24 °C in August.
 The surrounding countryside is a wine-growing region.

 Industry

-The town of Zestafoni and the smaller neighboring town of Shorapani are industrial centers.
+The town of Zestaponi and the smaller neighboring town of Shorapani are industrial centers.

-The Zestafoni ferro-alloy plant processes raw manganese ore shipped by rail down the Kvirila valley from Chiatura, supplying 6% of world demand.
+The Zestaponi ferro-alloy plant processes raw manganese ore shipped by rail down the Kvirila valley from Chiatura, supplying 6% of world demand.

 The largest ferroalloy plant in the country, in 1998 it produced 35,000 tonnes of silicomanganese and 11,000 tonnes of medium-carbon manganese alloy.
 This was well below its previous peak production of 110,000 tonnes of manganese-based alloys.
 The British steel trading company Stemcor acquired the ferro-alloy plant in February 2006.

-Two other plants in the Zestafoni / Shorapani area produce electrical products, aluminum and copper cable and wire.
+Two other plants in the Zestaponi / Shorapani area produce electrical products, aluminum and copper cable and wire.
 There were more plants in the Soviet era producing fireproof clay, marble and clothing.
-Zestafoni is also one of the winery-vinery centers of Georgia.
-Wine prepared from the Tsitsqa and Tsolikouri species are widely known.
+Zestaponi is also one of the winery centers of Georgia.
+Wine prepared from the Tsitsqa and Tsolikouri species is widely known.